633 W 5th Street #2890

 How Do You Distinguish Intentional Torts?

-Intentional torts are when someone hits you or runs you over on purpose with a car, for example.
+For example, intentional torts are when someone hits you or runs you over on purpose with a car.
 These torts completely differ and virtually act as the antonym of intentional torts.
-Intentional torts are distinguishable because the defendant has the knowledge and intention of what he’s doing.
+Intentional torts are distinguishable because the defendant knows and intends what he’s doing.

-But sometimes, the person may have accidentally punched you due to sleepwalking or not being aware, for example.
+But sometimes, the person may have accidentally punched you due to sleepwalking or not being aware.
 So in this type of tort, the defendant might not have had any intentions of violating their duty.
 But negligence might still result.
 But lawyers must prove the following elements as evidence against the accused at trial.

 Standard Of Care

-The standard of care is the expectation from a party regarding the attention that the party must show so as to stay away from the liability of negligence.
+The standard of care is the expectation from a party regarding the attention they must show to negligence liability.
 The defendant should act within these boundaries.
 That is what a healthy and sane person does in these circumstances.
-What a prudent person would do in normal circumstances is how we judge the conduct.
+In normal circumstances, a prudent person would do how we judge the conduct.

 Duty Of Care

-This is the duty of the defendant who must prevent unreasonable risks and harm to the plaintiff.
+This is the defendant’s duty to prevent unreasonable risks and harm to the plaintiff.
 The effect on the plaintiff, future prevention policy, suffering and injury of the plaintiff, and expected harm are considered.
-So it the conduct of the defendant and its connection with the harm caused.
+So it is the defendant’s conduct and its connection with the damage caused.
 Also looked at is the moral liability of the defendant.

 Breach Of Duty